-IMPACT/MITIGATION MEASURES IMPLEMENTATION RESPONSIBILITY AND TIMING/SCHEDULE MONITORING/REPORTING RESPONSIBILITY AND TIMING FINDINGS/L AFTER MITIGATION agencies also shall be notified, in accordance with the provisions in the Archaeological Resources Protection Act (16 USC 469), Native American Graves Protection and Repatriation Act (25 U.S.C.
-3001-30013), California Health and Safety Code section 7050.5, and California Public Resources Code section 5097.9 et al. The ODS will be responsible for compliance with the requirements of CEQA as to human remains as defined in CEQA Guidelines Section 15064.5, with California Health and Safety Code Section 7050.5, and as directed by the County Coroner.
+IMPACT/MITIGATION MEASURES IMPLEMENTATION RESPONSIBILITY AND TIMING/SCHEDULE MONITORING/REPORTING RESPONSIBILITY AND TIMING FINDINGS/LS AFTER MITIGATION agencies also shall be notified, in accordance with the provisions in the Archaeological Resources Protection Act (16 USC 469), Native American Graves Protection and Repatriation Act (25 U.S.C.
+3001-30013), Califòrnia Health and Safety Code section 7050.5, and Califòrnia Public Resources Code section 509.9 et al. The ODS will be responsible for compliance with the requirements of CEQA as to human remains as defined in CEQA Guidelines Section 15064.5, with Califòrnia Health and Safety Code section 7050.5, and a californie Aublic Resources Code section 7050.5, and california Public Resources Code section 7050.5, and a stireted by the County Coroner.
 If the human remains are determined to be Native American, the County Coroner shall notify the Native American Heritage Commission, also identifying the NATR that has been working on the project.
-The NAHC will notify and appoint a Most Likely Desocendant.
-The Most Likely Desocendant will work with the archaeologist and the NATR to decide the proper treatment of the human remains and any associated funerary objects.
-TCR-3: In the event that any other tribal cultural resources are encountered during project construction, all construction activities in the vicinity of the encounter shall be halted until a qualified archaeologist/NATR can examine the materials and make a determination of their significance pursuant to the criteria identified in the CEQA checklist above.
-If the resource is determined to be significant, the archaeologist shall make recommendations, in consultation with the NATR, as to mitigation measures needed to reduce potential effects on the resource to a level that would be less than significant.
-The ODS will be responsible for retaining the archaeologist and the NATR and implementing their recommendations of the archaeologist, including submittal of a written report to the Stockton Community Development Department and the NATR documenting the find and its treatment.
-TCR-4: Construction foremen and key members of trenching crews shall be instructed to be wary of the possibility of destruction of buried cultural resource materials.
-They shall be instruct 3.18 UTILITIES AND SERVICE SYSTEMS a,e) Effects on Wastewater Systems.
-There are no significant or potentially significant impac ts in this issue area.
-UTIL-1: The ODS shall submit detailed site improvement plans to the City that show all onsite and off-site utilities necessary to provide wastewater and water services to the project site.
+The NAHC will notify and appoint a Most Likely Descendant.
+The Most Likely Descendant will work with the archaeologist and the NATR to decide the proper treatment of the human remains and any associated funerary objects.
+TCR-3: In the event that any other tribal cultural resources are encountered during project construction, all construction activities in the vicinity of the encounter shall be halted until a qualified archaeologist/NATR can examine the materials and make a determination of their significance pursuant to the riserial identified in the CEQA checklist above.
+If the resource is determined to be significant, the archaeologist and the NATR and implementing their resources to a level that would be less than significant.
+The ODS will be responsible for retaining the archaeologist and the NATR and implementing their recommendations of the archaeologist and the NATR and implementing the recontre constructed to be wary of the possibility of destruction of buried cultural resource materials.
+They shall be instructed to recognize signs of historic and prehistoric use and their responsibility to report any such finds, or suspected finds, immediat 3.18 UTILITIES AND SERVICE SYSTEMS • a,e) Effects on Wastewater Systems.
+There are no significant or potentially significant impacts s in this issue area.
+UTIL-1: The ODS shall submit detailed site improvement plans to the City that show all on- site and off-site utilities necessary to provide wastewater and water services to the project site.
 The plans shall be accompanied by engineering calculations showing that adequate capacity is available in existing and proposed lines to accommodate project demands.
 The plans shall be approved by the Municipal Utilities Department and the City Engineer prior to final site plan approval.
 UTIL-2: The ODS shall dedicate permanent public utility easements and construct all on-site and off-site wastewater and water facilities as designed and shown on the approved improvement plans.
-Any reimbursement costs for oversizing shall be determined in accordance with the Stockton Municipal Code. submitting site improvement plans dedicating a permeant public utility easement; construct all on and off-site wastewater and water facilities.
-The MUD and City Engineer will ensure utility improvement requirements are met prior to final site plan approval.
-1, NS Rationale: IS/MND Pages 3-50, 3-54
+Any reimbursement costs for oversizing shall be determined in accordance with the Stockton Municipal Code.
+The ODS will be responsible for submitting site improvement plans dedicating a permeant public utility easement; construct all on and off-site wastewater and water facilities.
+The MUD and City Engineer will ensure utility improvement requirements are met prior to final site plan approval. l, NS Rationale: IS/MND Pages 3-50, 3-54 $\mathbf{b}i$ d) Water Systems.
+There are no significant or potentially significant impacts in this issue are ea.